RuiFSP/mlops-zoomcamp/README.md

   - MLflow model registry and tracking server setup
   - Green Taxi Trip data processing and model optimization

+- `03-orchestration/`
+  - Workflow orchestration using Prefect
+  - End-to-end ML pipeline for NYC taxi trip duration prediction
+  - Prefect deployment configuration and scheduling
+  - Integration of MLflow with Prefect for model tracking
+  - Docker containerization for MLflow and Prefect services

 ## Completed Assignments

 ### Module 1: Introduction to MLOps